bortiznine/Social-Media-Project-API/README.md

 4/14/21:
 Organizing and setting parameters for Vue front end. needed to get count of reactions displayed properly.

+4/15/21:
+Researching how to mock up unit tests in Springboot because there are a lot more 'active' parts than simple JUnit tests.

 </p>
 <br>
 <h2 style="color: limegreen">What To Follow Up With Next Meet Up</h2>